daredevilgeek/100-days-of-code/log.md

 **Today's Progress**: I did some further study with the Udemy course, and then installed Github Desktop to try and learn a sustainable way of working on projects.

 **Thoughts:** I had a quick browse on the available courses on Udemy and got excited by the possibilities of what there is to learn - I need to dedicate more time.

+### Day 5: January 7, 2017

+**Today's Progress**: I did some further study with the Udemy course, following alongside with Notepad++.
+There was some new stuff with tables which was pretty cool and their resources are great - I'm saving them all for future reference.

+**Thoughts:** I think I've got to get a few more of these study sessions under my belt before I go back to the FCC projects - I learn by doing but at the moment I don't have enough to work with so have to expand my knowledgebase.
+I have a dedicated study area now which is motivating me to spend more time studying and coding.